POLICE INTERROGATION #3, Stephen Fakiyesi, 1995 lino cut.

 Hearing the many stories about how Rob Davis, a governmental relations consultant in Toronto, came about each piece of art in his home, one would think that his collection was amassed over many years of unintended purchases:

 One piece from a road-side vendor en route to Kwamaritane game reserve in South Africa; another on a chance meeting with the artist; yet another from a thrift store in downtown Toronto.
-Intentional or not, Davis has assembled an impressive collection from international and local artist, craftspeople and his own artwork.
+Intentional or not, Davis has assembled an impressive collection from international and local artist and craftspeople.

 MAN STANDING BY RED DOOR, Leyton Franklin.